Big (film): Plot

-Twelve-year-old Josh Baskin is told that he is too short for a carnival ride called the Super Loops while attempting to impress a girl.
+Thirteen-year-old Josh Baskin tries to impress a girl by going on a carnival ride but is refused as he is too short.
 Dejected, he inserts a coin into an antique fortune-teller machine called Zoltar, and makes a wish to be "big".
-It dispenses a card stating "Your wish is granted", as Josh discovers the machine has been unplugged the entire time.
+It dispenses a card stating "Your wish is granted," but Josh discovers the machine has been unplugged the entire time.

-The next morning, Josh finds that he has grown into an adult.
-He tries to locate the Zoltar machine, but finds that the carnival has moved on.
-Returning home, he tries to explain his predicament to his mother, who chases him from the house thinking he is a stranger who has kidnapped her son.
-He then finds his best friend Billy and convinces him of his identity by reciting a song that only they know.
+The next morning, Josh discovers that he has grown physically into an adult.
+Thinking that this proves that the Zoltar machine can actually make wishes come true, he tries to locate the machine, but finds that the carnival has moved on.
+Returning home, he desperately tries to explain his predicament to his mother, who panics and chases him from the house thinking he is a stranger who has kidnapped her son.
+He then finds his best friend Billy at his school and convinces him of his identity by reciting a song that only they know.
 With Billy's help, Josh learns that it will take at least six weeks to find the Zoltar machine again, so Josh rents a room in a flophouse in New York City and gets a job as a data entry clerk at the MacMillan Toy Company.

 Josh meets the company's owner, Mr. MacMillan, at FAO Schwarz, and impresses him with his insight into current toys and his child-like enthusiasm.
-They play duets ("Heart and Soul" and Chopsticks) on the store's Walking Piano, and MacMillan invites Josh to a massive marketing campaign pitch meeting with senior executives.
+They use the store's Walking Piano to play duets ("Heart and Soul" and "Chopsticks"), and MacMillan invites Josh to a massive marketing campaign pitch meeting with senior executives.
 Unimpressed with the toy being pitched, Josh shocks and challenges the executives with a simple declaration that the toy is not fun, and while his follow-up suggestions invigorate the team for new ideas, he earns the animosity of Paul Davenport, the pitch's leader.
 Meanwhile, a pleased MacMillan promotes Josh to Vice President of Product Development.
-He soon attracts the attention of Susan Lawrence, a fellow executive, and a romance begins to develop, much to the dismay of her former boyfriend, Davenport.
+He soon attracts the attention of Susan Lawrence, a fellow executive, and a romance begins to develop, much to the dismay of her former boyfriend Davenport.
 Josh becomes increasingly entwined in his adult life by spending time with Susan, mingling with her friends, and entering into a steady relationship with her.
 His ideas become valuable assets to MacMillan Toys; however, he begins to forget what it is like to be a child, and his tight schedule rarely allows him to spend time with Billy.